-Liquid Geography Rosé
+Liquid Geography Rose

-To express our gratitude to the many who have helped us over the years, Olé donates 100% of Liquid Geography's profits in equal parts to: the TJ Martell Foundation in its search for cancer cures, the South Bronx Educational Foundation to help children with challenging academic backgrounds, and starting in 2018, Wheeling Forward to help people with disabilities experience life to the fullest.
-Liquid Geography is a dry rosé wine made with mencía grapes from 53 year old vines in the region of Bierzo in northwest Spain, a region with a wine history that dates back to the Roman times.
-Mencía is a red grape that is indigenous to the area.
+To express our gratitude to the many who have helped us over the years, Olé & Obrigado donates 100% of Liquid Geography's profits in equal parts to: the TJ Martell Foundation in its search for cancer cures, the South Bronx Educational Foundation to help children with challenging academic backgrounds, and starting in 2018, Wheeling Forward to help people with disabilities experience life to the fullest.
+Liquid Geography is a dry rosé wine made with mencia grapes from 53 year old vines in the region of Bierzo in northwest Spain, a region with a wine history that dates back to the Roman times.
+Mencia is a red grape that is indigenous to the area.
 This rosé sees no oak and is fermented and in stainless steel vats.
 Liquid Geography is produced from vineyards owned by the Guerra winery, which farms 1/3 of all vineyards in the Bierzo region.
 Out of the 3,000ha (7,413 acres) of vineyard land in Bierzo, Guerra takes care of 1,000ha (2,471 acres), however, they only make wine with the best 10% of grapes.
 This rigorous selection process allows Liquid Geography to show consistent extraordinary quality.

 100% of its profits are donated to charity.
-Liquid Geography is 100% mencía made with 50+ year old vines tended in river stones and clay soils.
+Liquid Geography is 100% mencia made with 50+ year old vines tended in river stones and clay soils.
 It is 100% Unoaked.

-Not yet rated
+Not yet rated.

-GRAPE: 100% mencía.
-Vines planted in 1963.
+100% mencia.
+Vines planted since 1963.
 Tended in river stone and clay soil at 525 m (1,722 ft) elevation.
 This is a vegan wine.

 The free-run juice is drained at low temperature without previous maceration and under an inert atmosphere.
 Alcoholic fermentation in stainless steel tanks for 12 days at 12C.
 100% unoaked.
 Some of the carbonation is kept in the wine during fermentation to exhibit some fizz at the time of drinking.

 Produced from vines planted in 1963 located in Bierzo.
 The vineyards are located both in the lower valley (clay) and in the mountains where slate is the most common soil type.
 The average elevation of the vineyards is 525 m (1,722 ft) elevation.
 Temperature from April to October average 16.3C (61.3F) with annual rainfall of 626mm (24.6").